 In order to secure a property, we recommend an early viewing.
 We will always accompany your viewings, ensuring that we are on hand to answer any questions immediately and advise where necessary.

 Inspect each property thoroughly, don’t be afraid to ask for a second or third viewing at different times of the day, taking into consideration how the sunlight or traffic may affect the property.
-Careful consideration of these matters will avoid any future upset or disappointment.

 Rarely does a property have a ‘fixed price’.
 Consider the price you wish to offer and your Negotiator will then put your offer forward to the vendor.
 Don’t forget to mention if you have a mortgage agreed in principle, if you are a cash purchaser, or there is no ongoing property chain in the transaction, as your offer could be more appealing to the vendor.
 Please remember that your offer must be made ‘subject to contract and survey’.